-I know most of you want to jump straight to the designing without wasting a moment but I would recommend you brush up on the theory before diving into the practice because being aware of the design principles is crucial.
+I know most of you want to jump straight to the design without wasting a moment but I would recommend you brush up on the theory before diving into the practice because being aware of the UI/UX design principles is crucial.

-They are loose guidelines, commonly known as heuristics, that designers must follow in order to improvise the essence of UI/UX design and accelerate delivery time.
+They are loose guidelines, commonly known as heuristics, that designers must follow to improvise the essence of UI/UX design and accelerate delivery time.

 Here, in this blog, we are going to iterate through building requirements, implementing designs and finally testing your user interface.